darrylmorley/darrylmorley/README.md

 ### Hi, I'm Darryl 👋

 - I'm a developer based in the UK.
-I like Node.js, React and Biscuits.
+I use Node.js, GO, & React.
-- Currently, I'm learning Go (Golang)!
-- I work with Lightspeed Retail and their API.
-Let's connect and collaborate! 🚀
 ---

 ### Projects